-I was born in ’85, and I sent my first email around ’96.
-Back then, I had no idea that today I would be neck-deep in email marketing and email design.
+I was born in ’85, and I sent my first email around ’96 (it was a plain text email of course).
+Back then, I had no idea that I’ll be neck-deep in email marketing and email design today.

 I think it was around 2006 when I first struggled with editing an HTML email.
 As I’m not a developer, I was definitely out of my comfort zone, but I got used to it.

 I hardly understood the reasons for all those rendering issues.
 Why did my email look different in Outlook on my computer or in Yahoo Mail?
 It was a mess, and unfortunately, the situation is still a bit similar.